 - SAT/ACT Writing sub-scores of 2 or higher will result in exemption from the English placement test in one of the following ways:

-- A score of 8 or higher will place you directly into the first required English course of your major.
+- A score of 6 or higher will place you directly into the first required English course for your major.

 Students have the option of taking the English placement test regardless of their SAT/ACT Writing sub-scores.